Albuquerque Fire Rescue Oral Board Interview — What Fire Department Panels Actually Evaluate

 About Albuquerque Fire Rescue

-Albuquerque Fire Rescue protects over 560,000 residents across more than 187 square miles with 27 fire stations and approximately 700 sworn personnel.
-AFR responds to over 90,000 calls annually across a jurisdiction that spans dense urban neighborhoods, high desert terrain, and significant wildland interface zones along the Rio Grande corridor and Sandia Mountain foothills.
+Albuquerque Fire Rescue protects over 558,000 residents across more than 189 square miles with 23 fire stations and approximately 777 sworn personnel.
+AFR responds to over 103,000 calls annually across a jurisdiction that spans dense urban neighborhoods, high desert terrain, and significant wildland interface zones along the Sandia Mountain foothills and the Rio Grande bosque corridor.

 Albuquerque's geography and demographics create unique operational demands.
 AFR operates in extreme temperature ranges, high altitude conditions, and culturally diverse communities that require situational awareness and community sensitivity at every level.
 The department serves a significant Native American and Hispanic population, a major university community, and a growing medical corridor that generates complex EMS call volume.